Falupi22/alert-system-exercise/README.md

 Now open cmd in the folder generated.
 Then type the following:

-`cd backend`
-`yarn install`
+`cd backend && yarn install`

 This should install all the modules of all the microservices.
-The ports 30000 and 30001 were used arbitrarily for the entry point of some components in the system, but this can be changed by setting .env variables within the microservice/app folder or in the config file itself.
+The ports 30000 and 30001 were used arbitrarily for the entry point of some components in the system, but this can be changed by setting NodePort values within the corresponding yaml files.

-Hit `yarn dev` to run a single, local instance of each microservice.
+Once you're in a microservice's folder, type `yarn dev` to run a single, local instance of it.
+Each folder contains the code (./src) and the yaml files (./infra).

+If you wish to run it within a docker, type
+`docker build -t falupi22/(name of the image in the relevant yaml file) -f ./DockerFile . && docker run`

 A fully working system, receiving data, should result in the following: